keks24/set-up-my-bpro/README.md

 # Ansible conventions
-The following conventions were used to create all roles: use devel version only use ssh pipelining and not the deprecated accelerate option!! be idempotent: try to get "ok"s when executing a second time avoid using the "shell" module as much as possible to keep idempotency write custom variables in uppercase
+The following conventions were used to create all roles:

+use devel version only
+use ssh pipelining and not the deprecated accelerate option!! when cloning with "git" module, always use 'force: "yes"' be idempotent: try to get "ok"s when executing a second time avoid using the "shell" module as much as possible to keep idempotency write custom variables in uppercase